Revenue Recognition Rule Implementation: A 7-Step Guide

 • Communicate Benefits: Clearly communicate the benefits of the new software.

-Challenge 3: Integration Issues
+Challenge 3: Overcoming Integration Hurdles

 Integrating the new software with existing systems can be challenging.
 To overcome this: